Book now

 Do your slides have a weight limit?

-No, but we do offer advice on the slides based on the individuals BMI.
-If an individuals BMI exceeds 30 we recommend that they talk to one of our duty managers before purchasing tickets to the waterpark.
-A BMI of 30 or more may make the individual more susceptible to injury and compromise the rescue procedures outlined in our emergency action plan.
+No, but we do offer advice on the slides based on the individual's BMI.
+If an individuals BMI exceeds 35 we recommend checking with us first before purchasing tickets to the waterpark.
+A BMI of 35 or more may make the individual more susceptible to injury and compromise the rescue procedures outlined in our emergency action plan.

 If I am pregnant or have health problems can I ride the flumes?